Trismegiste/ZeroKelvin/README.md

 and using reflection to recursively introspect parent classes of an object is a pain in the ass.

 So I came up with this lib.
-Later, I put a repository service to store those dumps into MongoDb.
+Later, I have added a repository service to store those dumps into MongoDb.

 ## Why

 It was a foolish attempt to make an ODM for MongoDb but I think it is unwise to use it for that purpose :
- * there is too much noise in objects
+ * there is too much noise into objects
  * this is damn slow
  * no real error handling if objects would be updated in database
  * queries should be awful
  * updates are not possible

-Anyway, this lib could be useful for tests, fast prototyping, simple app in CLI or a model with a really painful mapping (a graph for example).
-I mention that entity loading from MongoDb are made in only two passes even of a case complex tree structures with high depth.
+Anyway, this lib could be useful for tests, fast prototyping, simple app in CLI or some specific use cases like an asynchronous event queue.
+I have to mention that entity loading from MongoDb are made in only two passes even with complex tree structures with high depth.

 ## What this library cannot do ?